FREQUENTLY ASKED FINANCIAL QUESTIONS

 Q: When Do We Have to Pay?

 A: There are four major invoicing events: First, at the time an Intended Parent signs on with CFC for the surrogacy journey.
-Second, at the time of the match to the GC, which is on average 6-9 months after signing on.
+Second, at the time of the match to the GC after signing on.
 Third, at the time the GC Agreement is complete and the Escrow Agreement is drafted, when you will be asked to fund the Escrow account that is set up on behalf of the GC.
 Fourth, at approximately the 15th week of pregnancy, when CFC will invoice for the legal work required to establish parentage and for the hospital birth plan.
 Should the surrogacy expense account dip below a set amount, or should additional services be needed (e.g., Surrogacy Expense Account or subsequent embryo transfer fees), CFC will invoice you at that time.

 Of note: If you need to gather any assets together to pay the invoice at the time of the match, you are encouraged to begin the process well before the anticipated match time, as it can sometimes take a significant amount of time to liquefy assets.
-Although we project that matching typically takes 6-9 months, it could happen faster, if circumstances align such that the perfect match becomes possible sooner rather than later.
+Although matching times vary, it could happen faster, if circumstances align such that the perfect match becomes possible sooner rather than later.
 Should you be fortunate enough to have a “fast match”, you will not be able to proceed with the next steps in the process (e.g., GC screening and contracts) until the funds are paid towards the match invoice.

 Q: What is the CFC Gestational Carrier Guarantee Program?